norly/elmcan/out-of-tree.rst

 Thanks
 =======

-Thanks go out to Oliver Neukum for his early reviews and suggestions.

-Several more people have encouraged me to finish this - thank you all.
+Several people have encouraged me to finish this - thank you all.

+Thanks to Oliver Neukum for his early (pre-v1) reviews and suggestions.

+Thanks to Greg Kroah-Hartman, Marc Kleine-Budde for their upstream reviews.

+Thanks to Vincent Mailhol for the extra upstream review help and push, unexpected and very appreciated.

 Thanks to tomaszduda23 for the dkms.conf file.